California fires hit home at golf courses, superintendent community

 The event, founded by NFL Hall of Famer Ronnie Lott, raises funds for the UCSF Benioff Children's Hospital in San Francisco and The Michael J. Fox Foundation.
 Since it began in 2011, the event has raised more than $3 million for medical research.
 Among the celebrities scheduled to play this year were Barry Bonds, Bret Saberhagen, Dan Jansen, Grant Fuhr and Eric Gagne.

-Saberhagen and Jansen told the San Francisco Chronicle that when they fled The Timbers resort hotel at Mayacama on Oct.
+Saberhagen and Jansen told the Chronicle that when they fled The Timbers resort hotel at Mayacama on Oct.
 9 they had to drive about 130 miles before finding safe haven for the night.

 UFC fighter Henry Cejudo also was in Santa Rosa for the golf tournament.
 He evacuated the hotel at Mayacama and relocated to the Fountaingrove Inn about 10 miles away.